-Boldface

-Underlining
+Heading or a defined term.

 Added to existing law by original bill.

-[Single boldface brackets]

-Double underlining
+Deleted from existing law by original bill.

 Added by amendment.

-[[Double boldface brackets]]

-Heading or a defined term.

-Added to existing law by original bill.

 Deleted from existing law or the bill by amendment.

 Existing law unaffected by bill.

 The County Council for Montgomery County, Maryland, approves the following act: